Relaxed Gaussian process interpolation: a goal-oriented approach to Bayesian optimization: Relaxed Gaussian Process Interpolation

 Let $d(y, \, A)$ be the distance of $y \in \RR$ to $A \subset \RR$.
 For $j \geq 1$, $x \in \XX_j$, and for all $n \geq 1$:

 and

-where~$\lesssim$ denotes inequality up to a constant, that does not depend on $f$, $n$ or $(x_n)$. \end{proposition}
+where~$\lesssim$ denotes inequality up to a constant, that does not depend on $f$, $n$, $x$ or $(x_n)$. \end{proposition}

-Finally, we investigate the following question: how large can be the norm of~$f$ compared to the approximation~$\ns{s_{\R,\,\XX}}_{\HH(\XX)}$? \begin{proposition} Suppose that $k$ has regularity $\alpha > 0$ and that there exists some $j \geq 1$ such that $\XX_j$ has a non-empty interior.
+Finally, we investigate the following question: how large {can the norm of~$f$ be} compared to that of the approximation~$\ns{s_{\R,\,\XX}}_{\HH(\XX)}$? \begin{proposition} Suppose that $k$ has regularity $\alpha > 0$ and that there exists some $j \geq 1$ such that $\XX_j$ has a non-empty interior.
 We have

 with $\HH_{\R,\, \XX}$ given by~\eqref{eq:continuous_constraints_convex} for $f \in \HH(\XX)$. \end{proposition} This result shows that the norm reduction obtained by approximating $f$ with relaxed interpolation constraints can therefore be arbitrarily high in the finite-smoothness case.
-A stronger version of Proposition~\ref{prop:finite_smooth_norm_reduction} for the special case where $\R = [t, +\infty)$ can be derived, and shows that
+A stronger version of \cref{prop:finite_smooth_norm_reduction} for the special case where $\R = [t, +\infty)$ can be derived, and shows that